talent-garden/dp-api-docs/source/includes/_booking.md

 ### Body Parameters
 Parameter | Description
 --------- | -----------
-room_id | The id of the room to book from | booking start date and time to | booking finish date and time
+room_id | The id of the room to book. from | booking start date and time. to | booking finish date and time.

 ## Delete a Specific Booking